 African Arguments Book Series

 Written by experts with an unrivalled knowledge of the continent, the African Arguments Book Series is a series of concise, engaging books that address the key issues currently facing Africa.
 Topical and thought-provoking, accessible but in-depth, they provide essential reading for anyone interested in getting to the heart of both why contemporary Africa is the way it is and how it is changing.
-The series is published by Zed Books in association with the Royal African Society, International Africa Institute and the World Peace Foundation.
+The series is published by Hurst in association with the Royal African Society, International Africa Institute and the World Peace Foundation.